 We adopt a mindset of abundance at Haywood Street to reflect our understanding of God’s unlimited grace.
 It’s a gesture of love that’s unconditional, an attempt to overwhelm with more than just enough.
 It runs counter to the world’s values.
 In keeping with this mindset, it feels right that a church for those valued least by the world should have the most beautiful sanctuary in town.

-Funds to support this project will not come from Haywood Street’s operating budget.
-Funding will strictly come from gifts designated for this particular purpose,
+Funds to support this project did not come from Haywood Street’s operating budget.
+Funding came strictly come from gifts designated for this particular purpose.

 Wouldn’t the money be better spent on food and shelter for folks in need?

 Our core programs provide food, clothing and medical respite care for individuals experiencing homelessness or at risk.
 Our commitment to those programs has not changed.
 We believe the fresco, once complete, can actually help generate funds to support existing Haywood Street ministries and programs.
 This has been the experience of other frescoes in North Carolina.